-Before the Fed was born, bank runs and financial panics—caused by speculation and rumors—led to the call for a central banking authority that would support a healthier banking system.
+Before the Fed was born, financial panics caused by speculation and rumors led to the call for a central banking authority that would support a healthier banking system.

 World War I, 1914 to 1918

 The Fed also gave better interest rates to banks purchasing Treasury certificates.
-Lower interest rates led to increased borrowing by businesses and households during this period, which stimulated economic growth.
-But the increased money supply eventually led to rising prices, and when the war ended, the Fed again took action to control that inflation.
+Lower rates led to increased borrowing by businesses and households, which stimulated economic growth.
+But the increased money supply eventually led to rising prices.
+When the war ended, the Fed took action to control that inflation.

 Stock Market Crash of 1929

-Many economists and historians blame government policies , and particularly the Fed, for the crash, because of its efforts to control over-speculation (what today might be called “irrational exuberance”) in the stock market.
+Many economists and historians blame the Fed for the crash because of its decision to raise interest rates in 1928 and 1929 to control over speculation (what today might be called “irrational exuberance”) in the stock market.

-Those moves included decreasing the money supply starting in 1928, and in 1929, putting pressure on member banks to pull back on their loans to brokers and charging a higher interest rate on broker loans.
+Leaders decreased the money supply starting in 1928 and pressured member banks in 1929 to rein in their loans to brokers and charge a higher rate on broker loans.

 The Great Depression, 1929 to 1941

-The banking panics in 1930 and early 1931 were regional in nature.
-The nature of the financial crisis changed in the fall of 1931, when the commercial banking crisis spread throughout the entire nation.
+The banking panics in 1930 and early 1931 were regional, but in late 1931 the commercial banking crisis spread throughout the nation.
 The Fed’s efforts to contain the collapse were not enough, and the situation reached rock bottom by March 1933.

-On March 6, 1933, President Franklin Roosevelt — who’d been inaugurated just two days before — announced a four-day bank holiday that closed all banks and the stock market.
+On March 6, 1933, President Franklin Roosevelt — who’d been inaugurated just two days before — announced a weeklong suspension of all banking transactions.
 Legislative intervention soon followed.

 World War II, 1941 to 1945

-The Reserve Banks also reduced their discount rate to 1% and set a rate of a half percent for loans secured by short-term government obligations.
-During the war years, the Fed kept its eye on inflation, as well, by regulating consumer credit.
+The reserve banks also reduced their discount rate to 1% and set a rate of half a percentage point for loans secured by short-term government obligations.
+During the war years, the Fed kept its eye on inflation by regulating consumer credit.
 It required large down payments and shorter terms on loans used to buy a variety of consumer goods.

 Korean War, 1950 to 1953

 At the start of the Korean War, inflation was a growing concern.
-But the Fed was once again under pressure — this time from the Truman administration — to help with financing the war effort.
+But the Fed was once again under pressure — this time from the Truman administration — to help finance the war effort.

 Keeping inflation under control has always been an important role for the Fed, but in the 1970s, when the stock market slumped and the country found itself in an inflation crisis so deep it was known as the “Great Inflation,” it became a special challenge.

-Check the history books, and you’ll find plenty of finger-pointing.
-It was President Nixon’s fault for disengaging from the gold standard.
+Check the history books and you’ll find plenty of finger-pointing.
+It was President Richard Nixon’s fault for disengaging from the gold standard.
 Or maybe it was the Fed’s fault for employing a confusing stop-go monetary policy that had interest rates going up, then down, then back up.

-Then new Fed Chair Paul Volcker took over in 1979, and switched the Fed’s goal from targeting interest rates to targeting the money supply.
-And it was painful.
-The prime lending rate skyrocketed—to over 21% at one point.
+Then new Fed chairman, Paul Volcker, took over in 1979 and switched the Fed’s goal from targeting interest rates to targeting the money supply.
+It was painful.
+The prime lending rate (the rate banks offer their most creditworthy customers when they’re looking to take out a line of credit or a loan) skyrocketed to over 21% at one point.